Logo of Salon Stolz

 • Game tables

-The Music Pavilion (including the garden) can also be booked for small concerts and other programmes, here.
+The Music Pavilion (including the garden) can also be booked for small concerts and other programmes via the contact form.

 Stage of Life – Over nine decades of Robert Stolz